lowcodeunit/public-web-docs/docs/tutorials/deploying-docusaurus-on-low-code-unit.md

 hide_table_of_contents: true
 ---

-## Connecting Sparkfun ESP32 Board and CCS811/BME280 Environmental Sensor with IoT Ensemble
+## Connecting Sparkfun ESP32 Board and CCS811/BME280 Environmental Sensor with Low Code Unit

-In this tutorial, we will be taking a generic ESP32 board, connecting a simple environment sensor, and send messages with IoT Ensemble.
+In this tutorial, we will be taking a generic ESP32 board, connecting a simple environment sensor, and send messages with Low Code Unit.
 For simplicity sake, I have chosen to use Sparkfun's "Qwiic" connect ecosystem, which is a plug-and-play method of connecting boards and sensors.

 ### Things you will need
 - [SparkFun Thing Plus - ESP32 WROOM Board](https://www.sparkfun.com/products/15663) (You may also use a different generic ESP32 board, but it won't use the Qwiic system)